Bolivia Visa and Passport Requirements

 US citizens require a visa and can obtain this in advance or on entry, where it must be paid for in cash; ensure your US Dollar bills are in good condition.

-1. Nationals of Bulgaria, Cyprus, Malta, and Romania do require a visa to enter Bolivia.
+1. Nationals of Bulgaria, Cyprus, Malta and Romania do require a visa to enter Bolivia.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 The cost of tourist and transit visas for Bolivia depends on the nationality of the traveller; enquire at the embassy (or consular section at the embassy).
 For US travellers, a tourist visa costs US$160 and a specific purpose visa (eg for business) costs US$85.
+For nationals of Bulgaria, Cyprus, Malta and Romania, the visa is free of charge.

 Bolivia transit visas are only required by those who need a visa to enter the country in the first place.